hojinYang/bayesian-critiquing-recommender/README.md

 Authors: Hojin Yang, Tianshu Shen, Scott Sanner

-- Code will be released shorttly.
+- Our source code for tihs work will be released shortly.

 ## Citation